Operational K-theory

 \section{Computing operational $K$-theory}

 The remainder of this paper is concerned with the contravariant part of bivariant operational $K$-theory, the $R(T)$-algebras

 These rings do not come with any natural presentation in terms of generators and relations.
 Here, we develop tools for computing them inductively from the $K$-theory rings of smooth varieties using resolution of singularities, equivariant envelopes, and Corollary~\ref{c:smooth}.
 The results in this section are closely analogous to those proved by Kimura for operational Chow theory in \cite{kimura}, and extended to the equivariant setting in \cite{eg-eit, chow}, but the proofs for operational $K$-theory are substantially different.
-Notably, the proof of the exact sequence in Proposition~\ref{p:kim1} requires the ``dual" exact sequence for $K_\circ^T$ (Proposition~\ref{p:env-exact}), which is a descent theorem for $K_\circ^T$ of ordinary schemes whose proof uses higher $K$-theory and simplicial schemes.
+Notably, the proof of the exact sequence in Proposition~\ref{p:kim1} requires the ``dual" exact sequence for $K_\circ^T$ (Proposition~\ref{p:env-exact}), which is a descent theorem whose proof uses higher equivariant $K$-theory and simplicial schemes.

-\begin{remark} One can deduce similar results with rational coefficients from Kimura's results, using the associated graded algebra of the natural filtration of $K_\circ^T(X)$ by dimension of support and the Riemann-Roch theorem for singular spaces.
+\begin{remark} By taking care with completions with respect to the augmentation ideal of $R(T)$, one can deduce similar results with rational coefficients from Kimura's results, using the associated graded algebra of the natural filtration of $K_\circ^T(X)$ by dimension of support and the Riemann-Roch theorem for singular spaces.
 Conversely, the rational coefficient versions of Kimura's results follow from ours, using the Riemann-Roch theorem. \end{remark}

 The following are analogues of Kimura's theorems for Chow cohomology \cite[Lemma~2.1, Theorem~2.3, and Theorem~3.1]{kimura}.
 As in the Chow case, these statements are proved by using formal properties of bivariant theories together with Proposition~\ref{p:env-exact}.
 In fact, granting Proposition~\ref{p:env-exact}, the proofs of Lemma~\ref{l:env-inj} and Propositions~\ref{p:kim1} and \ref{p:kim2} are analogous to the corresponding proofs in \cite{kimura}.